Discover how Cardiac PET/CT revolutionizes heart disease diagnosis and treatment, especially for women.

 Why Cardiac PET/CT is Crucial for Women's Heart Health

 Heart disease is the leading cause of death among women in the U.S.1 Did you know two out of three women have at least one risk factor for coronary artery disease, and those risks only grow with age?
-Adding to the complexity, women often experience heart disease symptoms differently than men—making diagnosis more difficult and, at times, delayed2
+Adding to the complexity, women often experience heart disease symptoms differently than men—making diagnosis more difficult and, at times, delayed2.

 Compared to alternatives like SPECT or standard stress tests, Cardiac PET/CT is a game-changer when it comes to precision, delivering up to 85% diagnostic accuracy for coronary artery disease3.
 This kind of reliability means doctors can catch problems earlier, leading to faster, more effective treatments that directly improve quality of life.

 However, access is still an issue.
-“The truth is, as groundbreaking as PET/CT is, it’s not as widely available as it should be,” Sue admits.
-“Here in Massachusetts, many community healthcare facilities don’t have the equipment or trained staff.
-The high cost can also be a barrier.”
-However, Sue remains optimistic, sharing that expanding access to this critical tool could revolutionize how we address heart disease in women.
+Here in Massachusetts, many community healthcare facilities don’t have the equipment or trained staff.
+The high cost can also be a barrier.
+However, we remain optimistic, expanding access to this critical tool could revolutionize how we address heart disease in women.
 With better availability, more women could receive the accurate diagnoses and life-saving care they truly need.

 Enhanced Accessibility: Bringing Cardiac PET/CT to Community Hospitals

-Shields is proud to be launching a Shields Cardiac PET/CT program later this year.
+Shields is proud to be launching a Shields Cardiac PET/CT program this year.
 For the first time, Shields will be bringing Cardiac PET/CT into community regions in Massachusetts, an approach that allows patients to access advanced cardiac imaging without the need to travel to Boston.

 By expanding access to this cutting-edge technology, Shields Health is making a significant impact on community health.
 Our network allows us to manage costs effectively, ensuring that more patients can benefit from superior diagnostic imaging capabilities, ultimately leading to better health outcomes.